 Dr. Vansiea's best practice philosophy of care is not to prescribe control substances as the first option for treatment related to mental health.
 Adjustment of medications is also best done for new patients after a comprehensive psychiatric evaluation, review of records, labs, and diagnostic testing if needed.
-Dr. Vansiea's ultimate goal as a practitioner is to provide patient-centered and goal-directed care focuses on doing good and not harm in her patients' best interest.
+She does not complete any forms on the first appointment either.
+Dr. Vansiea's ultimate goal as a practitioner is to provide patient-centered and goal-directed care focused on doing good and not harm in her patients' best interest.

 In many cases, psychotherapy is the best treatment option for mental health support.
 But, sometimes, medication can complement cognitive-behavioral therapy, motivational interviewing, Christian counseling, trauma-focused support, 12-steps, and talk therapy.
 Dr. Vansiea tailors all treatment approaches to you, the individual.

-Dr. Vansiea prefers not to prescribe medications on your first visit until she reviews your medication history and allergies.
+Dr. Vansiea prefers not to prescribe medications on the first visit until she reviews your medication history and allergies.
 This meeting is designed to be a comprehensive psychiatric evaluation and development of a treatment plan.
+Dr. Vansiea encourages signing a release of any previous records form to be completed on the first appointment.
 She reviews your past medical and mental health history and reviews any labs, screenings or diagnostic tests.
-She will explore all options for the management of your mental health condition in conjunction with prescribing medications.
+She will explore all options for the management of your mental health condition in conjunction with prescribing medications if needed.